-Michael Hilbun is a guitarist from Lafayette, Louisiana.
-He has played a variety of genres in a number of different groups around the music scene.
-One year after first picking up the guitar, he was accepted into the University of Louisiana at Lafayette’s music department to pursue a degree in guitar performance.
+Michael (Mike) Hilbun is a guitarist from Lafayette, Louisiana.
+His passion for music began at an early age listening to the rock legends of the past, however his journey playing music didn't start until age 17 when he was able to purchase his first guitar.
+One year later, he was accepted into the University of Louisiana at Lafayette’s music department to pursue a degree in guitar performance.

 As an undergraduate of Jazz Studies at the University of Louisiana at Lafayette, he studied guitar performance under Dr. Jeffrey George.
-During his time there, he has performed with Chuck Lamb (The Brubeck Brothers/Dry Jack), with the Acadiana Symphony Orchestra in "Perfectly Frank: A Century of Sinatra", and opened for the Charmaine Neville Band at Downtown Alive in Lafayette.
-Michael was also selected to represent UL Lafayette's College of the Arts at the 6th Annual ULS Academic Summit.
+During his time there, he performed with Chuck Lamb (The Brubeck Brothers/Dry Jack), the Acadiana Symphony Orchestra in "Perfectly Frank: A Century of Sinatra", and he also opened for the Charmaine Neville Band at Downtown Alive in Lafayette.
+Mike was selected to represent UL Lafayette's College of the Arts at the 6th Annual ULS Academic Summit.
 In addition, he was featured in master classes with Pacquito D’Rivera and also won first place in the 2016 Friends of Music Jazz Guitar Competition.
 He graduated Magna Cum Laude in May 2017.

-After deciding to continue his studies and pursue a Master's Degree, Michael was accepted into the University of New Orleans' Jazz Studies graduate program.
-There, he studies with guitarist Steve Masakowski.
-By the end of his first semester there, he appeared on stage with trumpeter Ashlin Parker and guitarist Phil Degruy as part of the Jazz at the Sandbar concert series.
+After deciding to continue his studies and pursue a Master's Degree, Mike was accepted into the University of New Orleans' Jazz Studies graduate program.
+There, he studied with Steve Masakowski (Astral Project) and Chris Adkins (George Porter Jr., Maria Muldaur).
+During his time there, he appeared on stage with trumpeter Ashlin Parker, guitarist Phil Degruy, vibrophonist Chuck Redd, as well as Peter Bernstein as part of the Jazz at the Sandbar concert series.